Zumbala/jerriepelser.com/content/blog/2018-09-12-updating-net-dependencies-dependabot.md

 ![GitHub PR files changed](/images/blog/2018-09-12-updating-net-dependencies-dependabot/github-pr-files-changed.png)

-After a while, my AppVeyor build has completed, I can see that all checks have passed.
+After a while, my AppVeyor build has completed and I can see that all checks have passed.

 ![GitHub PR checks have passed](/images/blog/2018-09-12-updating-net-dependencies-dependabot/github-pr-checks-completed.png)

-At this point, given that my test coverage is good, I can be sure that upgrading this dependency has not caused any issues and I can simply merge the Pull Request.
+At this point, given that my test coverage is good, I can be sure that upgrading this dependency will not cause any issues and I can merge the Pull Request.

 ![GitHub PR merged](/images/blog/2018-09-12-updating-net-dependencies-dependabot/github-pr-merged.png)